XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## Specifying Time ##

 The `rippled` server and its APIs represent time as an unsigned integer.
 This number measures the number of seconds since the "Ripple Epoch" of January 1, 2000 (00:00 UTC).
-This is similar to the way the [Unix epoch](http://en.wikipedia.org/wiki/Unix_time) works, except the Ripple Epoch is 946684800 seconds after the Unix Epoch.
+This is like the way the [Unix epoch](http://en.wikipedia.org/wiki/Unix_time) works, except the Ripple Epoch is 946684800 seconds after the Unix Epoch.

 Don't convert Ripple Epoch times to UNIX Epoch times in 32-bit variables: this could lead to integer overflows.

 ## Possible Server States ##

 Depending on how the `rippled` server is configured, how long it has been running, and other factors, a server may be participating in the global Ripple Network to different degrees.
 This is represented as the `server_state` field in the responses to the [`server_info`](#server-info) and [`server_state`](#server-state) commands.
-The possible responses follow a range of ascending interaction, with each subsequent value superseding the previous one.
+The possible responses follow a range of ascending interaction, with each later value superseding the previous one.
 Their definitions are as follows (in order of increasing priority):

 | Value | Description |
 |-------|-------------|